MetPX/sarracenia/doc/dd_post.7.rst

    of products, intermediate processes may elect to publish notifications of the first product with a given fingerprint, and ignore subsequent ones.
-   Propagating only the first occurrence of a datum received downstream, based on its fingerprint is termed: *Fingerprint Winnowing*.
+   Propagating only the first occurrence of a datum received downstream, based on its fingerprint, is termed: *Fingerprint Winnowing*.

    *Fingerprint Winnowing* is the basis for a robust strategy for high availability:  setting up multiple sources for the same data, consumers accept announcements from all of them, but only